mjoras/SCONE-PROTOCL/documents/charter.md

 bitrate termed "throughput advice" — to the endpoint originating the UDP 5-tuple.

-This mechanism will allow an application to receive notifications from network elements, a "network element" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets, containing throughput advice for both upstream and downstream traffic.
+This mechanism will allow an application to receive notifications containing throughput advice for both upstream and downstream traffic from any network elements capable of dropping or delaying packets on the path of a UDP 5-tuple.

 The throughput advice serves as a guideline to enhance user experience and represents the maximum bitrate manageable by a single network